Maximo Bistrot – Mexico City

 Leg of lamb

-Dessert offerings were tempting but we had no room!
-Listed were tarte tatin, triple cream cheesecake, passion fruit with meringue and basil, or french toast with blueberry compote.
-We simply settled back, finished our wine and discussed the low-cal, but high energy treat to follow.
+Although tempted by amazing desserts like tarte tatin, triple cream cheesecake, passion fruit with meringue and basil, or french toast with blueberry compote we were forced to cry no mas!
+We settled back, finished our wine and discussed the low-cal, but high energy treat to follow.

 I was scheduled to meet and interview Chef Eduardo “Lalo” Garcia!